Post

 Operation Process

-• User opens PR, reopens PR, or pushes new commits to PR
+• User opens PR, reopens PR, or pushes a new commit to PR

 • Triggers GitHub Actions Workflow